Toshi Maruki: After the Hiroshima Panels

 During the US tour of the Hiroshima Panels, the Marukis were questioned by an American organiser at California State Polytechnic University: “What would you do if a Chinese painter came to Japan and said, 'I want to do an exhibition of works about the Nanjing Massacre’?
 That is like what we are doing,” and on their return they produced the Nanjing Massacre Panel (1975), which depicted the people of Nanjing massacred by the Japanese soldiers in 1937.
 The Marukis subsequently visited the Auschwitz concentration camp, and in 1977 they produced the Auschwitz Panel.
 In 1978, the Hiroshima Panels toured ten venues across France, where the Marukis were asked about Minamata Disease.
 At the time, they were not quite aware of the environmental pollution, but after returning to Japan, they visited Minamata, met the suffering people there and painted the Minamata Panel (1980).

 In the 1980s, the Marukis became more fervently involved in the creation of picture books.
-For example, in 1980, Toshi Maruki also published the picture book Hiroshima no pika, later translated in 15 languages.
+For example, in 1980, Toshi Maruki also published the picture book Hiroshima no pika (Pika en Hiroŝima), later translated in 15 languages.
 In 1982, the Marukis published Minamata umi no koe (Voices of the Sea in Minamata) with text by Michiko Ishimure and illustrations by the Marukis’.
 In 1984 the couple published yet another picture book, Okinawatō no koe (Voices of Okinawana Island).
 In 1985, historian John W. Dower and filmmaker John Junkerman published the co-edited book Hiroshima Murals: The Art of Iri Maruki and Toshi Maruki.